karenying/blog.karenying.com/content/posts/2020-06-16--adding-transitions-to-a-react-carousel-with-material-ui.md

 ### 4. Adding transitions with Material-UI

 The transition we’re using is Material-UI’s [Slide API](https://material-ui.com/api/slide/).
-We’ll have to create two new state variables: slideIn, and slideDirection to correspond with Slide’s in and direction props respectively.
+We’ll have to create two new state variables: `slideIn`, and `slideDirection` to correspond with Slide’s `in` and `direction` props respectively.

-in dictates when the component appears if true, and when the component exits if false.
+`in` dictates when the component appears if true, and when the component exits if `false`.

-direction dictates where the component _enters from_.
-This means that without changing direction, the component enters and exits from the same direction.
+`direction` dictates where the component _enters from_.
+This means that without changing direction, the component enters and exits from the same `direction`.
 This is not the desired effect we want for a carousel!
 The slides must enter and exit from opposite directions to give the appearance of moving left or right across the page.
-Thus, we need to change direction in between setting in from false to true.
+Thus, we need to change `direction` in between setting `in` from `false` to `true`.

-We also need to use setTimeout so that the previous slide has time to exit before the next slide enters.
+We also need to use `setTimeout` so that the previous slide has time to exit before the next slide enters.

-After updating slideIn and slideDirection in onArrowClick, we’ve added:
+After updating `slideIn` and `slideDirection` in `onArrowClick`, we’ve added:

 `gist:karenying/848371ea8cad01eb5689bb552a31f59a/app-js`

-Note: in **line 2**,\*\* \*\*we set the initial value of slideDirection to ‘down’ so the carousel slides down on the first render.
+Note: in **line 2**, we set the initial value of `slideDirection` to `'down'` so the carousel slides down on the first render.

-Finally, we want to wrap our CarouselSlide component with an extra div since Material-UI’s Slide’s child “[needs to be able to hold a ref](https://material-ui.com/guides/composition/#caveat-with-refs).”
-Then we pass in our state variables into Slide and our updated return statement now looks like:
+Finally, we want to wrap our `CarouselSlide` component with an extra `div` since Material-UI’s Slide’s child “[needs to be able to hold a ref](https://material-ui.com/guides/composition/#caveat-with-refs).”
+Then we pass in our state variables into `Slide` and our updated return statement now looks like:

 `gist:karenying/4ea450cb71eff46428cff24e9e12c2c4/app-js`